×

 Here are some common challenges:

-• Performance Impact: With hardware virtualization, modern systems can achieve the near-native speeds but there may be some computational overheads that remains unavoidable.
+• Residual Performance Overhead: Modern systems can achieve near-native speeds, but there may be some computational overheads that still remain unavoidable.

-• Operational Complexity: Successfully managing and deploying a virtualized environment requires in-depth knowledge of how to manage and maintain it.
+• Management Complexity: Successfully managing and deploying a virtualized environment requires in-depth knowledge of how to manage and maintain it.

 • Security Vulnerabilities: Careful management of potential risks like VM escapes.